Cherreads

 I studied the board.
 The pattern was there.
 Just needed patience.

-She sighed.
+The softness vanished.
+She sighed, straightening in her chair.
 "I'll shut it down.
 I just hope it doesn't ruin the club."

 I slid my stone forward, setting up the trap.